 I’ve been buying Pappardelle’s Pasta for years now.
 Every Sunday at my Highlands Ranch Farmer’s Market, I grab a couple packages of their flavored linguini, angel hair, orzo, pappardelle or ravioli pastas and then with great anticipation head over to their website to find a creative recipe for my latest purchase.
 Pappardelle offers a recipe for

+This month’s Secret Recipe Club assignment found me over at Sarah’s blog, Everything In The Kitchen Sink.
 Sarah is a 20-something engineering undergrad student at UMD who is “eating and cooking her way through life in DC”.
 She’s admirably ambitious.
-Besides writing a food blog, in any given week she’s taking and teaching classes, playing in sport leagues and spending whatever time is left with friends and family.
-When she cooks, all pots, pans and utensils end up in the kitchen sink.
-Hence the name of her blog.
+Besides writing a food blog, in any given week she’s taking and teaching classes, playing

+Once upon a time there was a Bronco team in the playoffs.
 Last Saturday the Baltimore Ravens came to town to play the Denver Broncos in an AFC playoff game.
 The high temperature at game time registered 16 degrees and continued to fall during the afternoon.
-But the arctic air couldn’t freeze the charge that electrified this city.
+But the arctic air couldn’t freeze the charge that electrified

 Ancho chile powder turns my Simple Posole recipe into an earthy flavored, red brick colored bowl of savory bliss.
 Pork roast, smoky ham hock, chewy white hominy and Mexican seasonings make this one of our favorite soups.
 And with the Superbowl approaching, offering lots of little bowls with a selection of toppings, this is a great party